Sundays (film): Plot

 Ainara's probation is interrupted by María Dolores' death.
-After the funeral, Maite explodes with rage at Iñaki, reproaching him for leaving her without an inheritance from the half of María Dolores' home (which was used as collateral for Iñaki's loans) and for not having directly asked Ainara to stay, likewise suggesting that Iñaki lets his daughter go because it is cheaper to look after two than three daughters.
+After the funeral, Maite explodes with rage at Iñaki, reproaching him for leaving her without an inheritance from the half of María Dolores' home (which was used as collateral for Iñaki's loans) and for not asking Ainara to stay, likewise suggesting that Iñaki let his daughter go because it is cheaper to look after two than three daughters.
 She also derides the nuns and dramatically pleads Ainara not to be fooled by them.
 Ainara replies that she will pray for her.
 Maite takes legal action to disinherit her brother and her eldest niece.
 Ainara takes the vows, becomes a cloistered nun, and Maite faces challenges ahead.

 Production

 The project, then reported to be in development, was announced in May 2024.
 The film is a Sayaka Producciones, Buenapinta Media, Encanta Films, Los Desencuentros Película AIE, Think Studio, Colosé Producciones, and Movistar Plus+ production, with the association of Le Pacte.
 In early 2025, prior to the start of filming, Ruiz de Azúa told that her previous works Lullaby and Querer were, in a way, "bricks in the house" of Sundays.
 Principal photography began on 20 February 2025.
 Shooting locations in Bilbao included the Calle Rodríguez Arias.
 Bet Rourich worked as cinematographer.